diedummydie/Safari-Theme-for-Firefox/README.md

 # Safari Theme for Firefox

-Make Firefox look more native on macOS.
+Make Firefox look native on macOS.

 Updated package from https://github.com/diedummydie/Safari-Theme-for-Firefox, compatible with OSx Big Sur and Firefox 88.
 Errors that have been resolved in this first release: